Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Discussion and Conclusions

-Our methods have broad applicability to other health outcomes, including those that are not defined in the probability scale, such as life expectancy or malnutrition.
-Our methods are particularly useful when scientists suspect that within-group variability can be substantial or when researchers are interested in other aspects of the distributional differences between two populations besides mean differences.
+While in this paper we have looked at infant and child mortality , our results extend to mortality data in general, such as adult mortality.
+Because mortality risk is a probability, it is fundamentally different from income and our results suggest that measures from income inequality literature are inappropriate for mortality.
+More generally, our methods have broad applicability to other health outcomes, including those that are not defined on the probability scale, such as life expectancy or malnutrition.
+Our methods are particularly useful when scientists suspect that within-group variability can be substantial or when researchers are interested in aspects of the distributional differences between two populations besides mean differences.
 For example, our methods can be used to determine if the changes over time in height among children is driven by relatively slow growth of certain high-risk children versus faltering of the entire population.

 Although we use a Bayesian approach in this paper, our methods are potentially compatible with a frequentist approach.
 If a researcher can fit a frequentist model and simulate predictions for mortality risk, for example using bootstrap methods, our methods can be applied to the bootstrap predictions.
 One notable advantage of the Bayesian approach is that is makes inference easier.
 For example, the popular LASSO \cite{Tibshirani:1996} can do variable shrinkage and selection, but does not naturally provide standard errors for coefficient estimates and so also won't provide uncertainty measurements for probabilities which are functions of the coefficient estimates.
 By contrast, in a Bayesian model, we can easily calculate the probability that one sub-population is more unequal than another sub-population by counting the proportion of MCMC samples in which one sub-population's measure of inequality is higher than another.
 The frequentist approach can depend on being able to fit a complex model to bootstrap samples, something that can fail, for example in attempting to bootstrap a logistic regression with a small fraction of cases or where a variance component gets set to zero when using maximum likelihood.